-The College of Fine Arts Distinguished Teaching Award recognizes one faculty member per annum who demonstrates excellence in teaching and innovation.
+The College of Fine Arts Distinguished Teaching Award recognizes one faculty member per annum who demonstrates excellence and innovation in teaching.
 It is the College’s most prestigious teaching award.

 - Nominees will be asked to provide a dossier of the following materials: